henriqueholtz/Holtz/Holtz.CQRS/README.md

-# CQRS & MediatR Pattern

-Command Query Responsibility Segregation & MediatR pattern using:
+# Holtz.CQRS

+This is an web api built with `CQRS (Command and Query Responsibility Segregation)` which is a pattern that separates read and update operations.
+But it also includes:

 - :heavy_check_mark: **.NET 8**
-- :heavy_check_mark: **CQRS**
 - :heavy_check_mark: **MediatR**
 - :heavy_check_mark: **Code First**
 - :heavy_check_mark: **Entity Framework Core**